Max Muncy Player Props: Dodgers vs. Yankees

 Max Muncy At The Plate

-- He ranks 150th in batting average, 76th in on base percentage, and 13th in slugging among qualified hitters in MLB.
+- He ranks 151st in batting average, 70th in on base percentage, and 15th in slugging among qualified hitters in MLB action.

-- Muncy has had an RBI in 23 games this season (44.2%), including eight multi-RBI outings (15.4%).
-He has also driven in three or more of his team's runs in five contests.
+- Muncy has picked up a hit in 27 of 53 games this season, with multiple hits nine times.

-- He has scored in 53.8% of his games this year, with more than one run scored in 17.3%.
+- Muncy has picked up an RBI in 43.4% of his games this year, with two or more RBI in 15.1% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.